Ross Edgley: C4 (UK) Sink or Swim (2019)

 In 2019, he coached 10 celebrities (who were previously unable to swim) to attempt a 21 mile (34 km) relay across the English Channel to raise money for the charity Stand Up to Cancer.
 The team consisted of actors, musicians, comedians and Olympic champions and was titled Sink or Swim.
 Despite failing to complete the swim due to weather conditions (only 5 km from shore), the series was, "a summer hit for Channel 4, averaging around 2 million viewers across its four-episode run" raising thousands for charity.

-National Geographic (Global) Limitless (2022)
+National Geographic (Global) Limitless with Chris Hemsworth (2022)

-In 2022, Edgley appeared in the National Geographic/Disney+ series Limitless, where he trained actor Chris Hemsworth in a series of athletic adventures designed to push the limits of human performance as his body was tested by experts.
+In 2022, Edgley appeared in the National Geographic/Disney+ series Limitless with Chris Hemsworth, where he trained actor Chris Hemsworth in a series of athletic adventures designed to push the limits of human performance as his body was tested by experts.
 In one episode, he coached Hemsworth to complete a 500-metre ice swim across a Nordic Fjord (high above the arctic circle) where the water temperature was recorded at 1 °C (33.8 °F), all on only 7 days training.
 In another episode Edgley taught Hemsworth to climb a rope 100-ft rope (30.5 metres) that was suspended from a cable car 1,000 ft in the Blue Mountains, Australia.